piatra/kreator.js/README.md

   - `gulp` (build)
   - `http-server` (or python -m SimpleHTTPServer if you skipped #2)

-The application should now be running on localhost:8080.
 If you are running Ubuntu some people have reported issues.
 [Here are instructions](https://github.com/piatra/kreator.js/issues/38) that have been reported to work.

 Now go in your browser at `localhost:8080` where kreator.js will be running locally :)